ZENZO-Ecosystem/ZENZO-Core-Archive/README.md

-### Zenzo is a fork of [PIVX](https://github.com/PIVX-Project/PIVX) that forked [Dash](https://github.com/dashpay/dash) that forked [Bitcoin](https://github.com/bitcoin/bitcoinp)
+### ZENZO is a fork of [PIVX](https://github.com/PIVX-Project/PIVX) that forked [Dash](https://github.com/dashpay/dash) that forked [Bitcoin](https://github.com/bitcoin/bitcoinp)

-# Zenzo Core Integration/Staging Repository
+# ZENZO Core Integration/Staging Repository

-ZENZO(ZNZ) is an open-source privacy focused digital currency based on Bitcoin's blockchain technology, Dash’s Masternodes, and Zerocoin’s Zerocash Protocol.
+ZENZO(ZNZ) is an open-source digital currency based on Bitcoin's blockchain technology, Dash’s Masternodes, PIVX’s Zerocoin Protocol and general Codebase.
 Each of these elements was combined to create a powerful and innovative technology.
 ZENZO is also powered by Blackcoin Proof-of-Stake 3.0 and Bitcoin Core 0.10x code base, using Quark hashing algorithm with a block time of just 60 seconds.

 A peer-to-peer digital currency that provides fast, zero cost payments to anywhere around the world, without any third-party intervention.
 ZENZO is a fully decentralized global payment network allowing individuals to have full control of their finances.

 Masternodes require a collateral of 15,000 ZNZ and can be run on the